moores-lab/MiRP/README.md

 		Do local searches of symmetry: No
 		Additional arguments: --dont_check_norm

 		N.B Fastest way run 3D classification with alignment is with GPU.
-Also see notes 5/6 in the âData Optimisationâ section below.
+Also see notes 5/6 in the ‘Data Optimisation’ section below.

 9. Unify the 3D classes, so that the most common (mode) 3D class found for particles from a particular MT are assigned to the whole MT.